-The selection committee received many applicants again this year, making choosing recipients a challenging task.
+The selection committee received many applicants again for 2017, making choosing recipients a challenging task.
 “We really enjoy reading the essay submissions from everyone.
 They are inspiring and provide so much hope for the future, revealing the aspirations of students soon to begin their careers,” says Eco-Scholarship Coordinator, Kaytlyn Creutzberg.

-Below, this year’s Eco-Scholars share how they envision themselves making a career supporting organics and farming that is good for the earth.
+Below, the 2017 Eco-Scholars share how they envision themselves making a career supporting organics and farming that is good for the earth.